Where to Stay in Puglia - Best Bases

 Trani is one of my favorite towns in Puglia.
 The city center is very elegant and cosmopolitan, you have some of the best fish restaurants in the region, the marina is lovely, and it’s a good base from which to explore nearby places.
 If you’ll have a car, parking it in Trani will also be much easier (and safer) than parking it in Bari.

-• Dimore Marinare is probably Trani’s best hotel.
-The location, around the corner from Piazza Quercia, the city’s main square, and directly in front of the port, is unbeatable.
-The rooms are gorgeous - well renovated with wood floors, pretty bathrooms, and good furniture.
-It also has a great rooftop terrace. $175 USD per night.
+Dimore Marinare is probably Trani’s best hotel.
+Around the corner from Piazza Quercia, the city’s main square, and directly in front of the port, the location is unbeatable.
+The rooms are gorgeous - well renovated with wood floors, pretty bathrooms, and good furniture. $175 USD per night.

 Where to stay in the Gargano Peninsula